Key takeaways

 Podcast narration, audio guides, video voiceover, multilingual content adaptation.

-The routing matrix: 12 common marketing tasks
+Which model for which job: 12 common marketing tasks

 Pick a marketing task